r-kupin/webserv/README.md

 - `epoll_fd_` : file descriptor referring to the epoll instance in kernel
 - `servers_` : container of the `Server` class
 - `host_to_socket_` : map for all open sockets to `Host`s  - IPv4 and port
+- `connections_` : connection-to-fd mapping in order to keep data sent by parts
 ### Setting up
 #### Setting up epoll
 **Epoll** is a monitoring system for the file descriptors.
 It helps to see if I/O is possible on any of them.
 It's API consists of :
 - The *epoll instance* in the kernel is essentially a data structure maintained by the Linux kernel to facilitate event notification for multiple file descriptors.
 It acts as a central registry where the kernel keeps track of which file descriptors program is interested in monitoring for events, such as data arrival or readiness for reading/writing.
-- *epoll fd* is almost regular fd that is used to perford various actions on that instance
+- *epoll fd* is almost regular fd that is used to perform various actions on that instance
 - *epoll system calls*
 	- `epoll_create()` creates new instance and returns it's fd
 	- `epoll_ctl()` performs some actions on given epoll_instance such as adding or removing of file descriptors being monitored